ESMValGroup/ESMValTool_Tutorial/_episodes/08-development-setup.md

 [https://github.com/ESMValGroup/ESMValTool](https://github.com/ESMValGroup/ESMValTool).
 To obtain the code, there are two options:

-1. download the code as a ZIP file from the repository.
+1. download the code from the repository.
+A ZIP file called ``ESMValTool-master.zip`` is downloaded.
+To continue the installation, unzip the file, move to the ``ESMValTool-master`` directory and then follow step **2 ESMValTool dependencies**.
 2. clone the repository if you want to contribute to the ESMValTool development:

 ~~~bash